City Gardens: Aftermath

 Randy Now was let go from City Gardens in 1996 and the club closed in 2001.
 DJ Rich O'Brien was the last regular club DJ employed by City Gardens.

-In 2003 photographer Marty Munsch, a long time City Gardens Patron, began documenting the chronological, yearly internal and external demise of the location fully until it is fully a vacant lot.
-For photo historical reference and publishing at a future date.

 In April 2013, Lawrence Campbell of Exodus Entertainment LLC purchased the building with hopes of turning the site into both a community center and a hall for private functions.

 In April 2016, the city of Trenton took possession of the property.
 In August 2019, it was reported that Trenton would be auctioning off 89 city-owned properties in September 2019, in an effort to encourage the development of vacant properties to be used for future homes and businesses.
 Among the properties listed was the lot City Gardens sits on.

 Notable bookings and staff

-A Flock of Seagulls, Thompson Twins and Sinéad O'Connor all made their American debuts at City Gardens.
+A Flock of Seagulls and Thompson Twins made their American debuts at City Gardens.
 Danzig performed their first show ever at the venue.
 The venue also hosted a performance by comedian Henny Youngman and speaking engagements by counter-culture personalities Timothy Leary.
-Jon Stewart, famed for his work with MTV and Comedy Central's The Daily Show, was a bartender at City Gardens from 1984-1987, before his stand-up comedy career and later television career took off.
+Jon Stewart, famed for his work with MTV and Comedy Central's The Daily Show, was a bartender at City Gardens from 1984 to 1987, before his stand-up comedy career and later television career took off.
 Stewart never performed at City Gardens, and there is only one known photo that exists of him inside the club.
 James Murphy, leader of LCD Soundsystem, was an underage bouncer for City Gardens during the hardcore Sunday matinee shows in the 1980s.

 Ween called City Gardens their home base.
 Their first "club" show was opening for the Butthole Surfers as teenagers, and one of their early live shows at City Gardens was released on the live album The Live Brain Wedgie/WAD.
 The Ramones performed at City Gardens 25 times, including one of only two performances by the band to feature drummer Clem Burke of Blondie (billed as "Elvis Ramone").
 R.E.M.'s Peter Buck was quoted, in the Tony Fletcher book Remarks, as saying that sitting in the band's van outside of City Gardens watching children play football was part of the feeling that inspired their song "Perfect Circle".